sailab-code/learning-sidarthe/README.md

 # An Optimal Control Approach to Learning the SIDARTHE Epidemic model

-This repository contains the code used for the paper _"An Optimal Control Approach to Learning the SIDARTHE Epidemic model"_.
+This repository contains the code used for the paper _"An Optimal Control Approach to Learning in SIDARTHE Epidemic model"_.

 [Technical report here](https://arxiv.org/abs/2010.14878) - submitted at TNNLS.